Iran nominee seen as olive branch to United States

-DUBAI/PARIS If Iranian President-elect Hassan Rouhani wanted to signal his determination to rebuild relations with the United States and strike a "grand bargain," he could hardly do better than pick Mohammad Javad Zarif as his foreign minister.
+DUBAI/PARIS If Iran's president-elect wanted to signal his determination to rebuild relations with the United States and strike a "grand bargain", he could hardly do better than pick Mohammad Javad Zarif as his foreign minister.

-Iranian news agencies reported on Monday that Zarif, a former ambassador to the United Nations and Tehran's leading connoisseur of the U.S. political elite, is set to be in the cabinet Rouhani will announce after taking office on Sunday.
-[ID:nL6N0FZ1ON] A source close to Rouhani confirmed Zarif will be nominated as foreign minister.
+Iranian news agencies reported on Monday that Zarif, a former ambassador to the United Nations and Tehran's leading connoisseur of the U.S. political elite, is set to be in the new cabinet to be announced after President Hassan Rouhani takes office on Sunday.
+A source close to Rouhani confirmed Zarif will be nominated as foreign minister.

 A fluent English speaker who earned his doctorate at the University of Denver, Zarif has been at the centre of several secret negotiations to try to overcome 35 years of estrangement between Washington and Tehran, diplomats said.